Jayesh-JainX/ESP8266-LED-Interfacing-with-Bluetooth-via-Blynk-App/README.md

 # ESP8266 LED Interfacing with Wi-Fi via Blynk App 💡🔘

-This project demonstrates interfacing LEDs with a push button using an ESP8266 (D1 R1) and controlling them through Wi-Fi using the Blynk app.
+This project demonstrates interfacing LEDs with an ESP8266 (D1 R1) and controlling them through Wi-Fi using the Blynk app.
 The LEDs are connected to pins D2, D3, D6, and D10, while pin D1 is used to indicate connectivity with the cloud and network.
 A total of 5 LEDs are used in this project.

 <br>